-Yoga and breathing exercises for an expecting woman
+Yoga and breathing exercises for women during pregnancy

 You’re expecting?!
 My best wishes!